BeanBeing/Zombie-Arena/README.md

 # Dependencies
 -makefile<br>
 -SFML(Simple and Fast Multimedia Library)<br>
-On Arch-Linux or Arch-based distros you can use the following command in-order to install SFML
+On Arch-Linux or Arch-based distros you can use the following command in-order to install SFML:
 ```
 sudo pacman -S sfml
 ```